rust-lang/book/src/ch04-02-references-and-borrowing.md

 }
 ```

-This should seem to contradict what you learned in the last chapter!
-But this program works because Rust automatically *reborrows* mutable references for function calls, so Rust programmers don't have to keep creating more mutable references.
-The call to `consume` after desugaring looks like:
+This fact contradicts what you learned in the previous section!
+But this program works because Rust automatically *reborrows* mutable references when passed as input to a function call.
+That way, Rust programmers don't have to keep creating new mutable references on every call.
+Inside the compiler, the call to `consume` is transformed to look like this:

 ```rust,ignore
   consume(&mut *s2);